These new features are:

 p.Price = 30000;

-Product p = new Product("product_id1") {Name = "Blackberry", Price = 30000};
+Product p = new Product("product_id1") {Name = "Blackberry", Price = 30000};or for default constructor,

 Product p = new Product {Name = "Blackberry", Price = 30000};